 Banquets and Feasts

 Centers are encouraged to plan banquets, elaborate feasts, dances, and other community and family celebrations.
-It is customary to extend activities throughout the week or two following Shambhala Day.
+It is customary to extend activities throughout the week following Shambhala Day.

 Shambhala Day is the one day each year that all local centres and groups turn their fund-raising attention towards supporting the centre of the mandala.
 To help the Development Office at Shambhala coordinate the annual fund, we ask Shambhala Centre Directors and Shambhala Meditation Group Coordinators to let us know the name of someone in your community (it need not be the Director) who will be responsible for coordinating the raising, collecting, collating and sending back of Shambhala Day gifts from your community.
 This person could act as both the Shambhala Day representative and contact for the Shambhala Development Office.